SteveLauC/Notes/database/Database_System_Concepts/Ch15_Query_Processing.md

    2. Intersection

+      1. Build an in-memory hash index for `lhs`
+      2. For each tuple in `rhs`, probe the index, if the tuple is present in the index, add it to the result.

       ```rs
       pub fn intersect(lhs: &[i32],rhs: &[i32]) -> Vec<i32> {
-          // build an in-memory hash index
+          // build an in-memory hash index for one relation
           let mut hash_set = HashSet::new();
           hash_set.extend(lhs.into_iter().copied());

           let mut ret = Vec::new();

           for item in rhs.into_iter() {